Jinger Duggar Pregnant? Sisters Pressure Her To Take A Pregnancy Test

 Since Jinger has neither confirmed nor denied the pregnancy rumors, Counting On fans are left to continue their debate.
 If she is indeed pregnant, it could be deduced judging from her recent sightings that she is only in her first trimester.
 Fans could expect an official announcement once the pregnancy is certain and a baby bump cannot be hidden anymore.

 Meanwhile, the recent changes in the Duggar family will also be featured on the show’s new season.
 This includes the birth of Jessa’s second son, Henry Wilberforce.
-Fans will also see how Jill and husband Derick deal with their decision to go back to Central America to continue their mission, despite deeming the place “dangerous.”
+Fans will also see how Jill and husband Derick deal with their decision to go back to Central America to continue their mission despite deeming the place “dangerous.”

 Younger Duggars will also take center stage.
 Joseph Duggar is seen asking permission from Kendra Caldwell’s father to court her.
 Another highlight is Joy-Anna’s engagement to Austin Forsyth.
 Austin let the cameras film him as he actually proposed to Joy-Anna in a romantic forest setting.
 The two will be married later this year.